0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-how-to-create-your-own-solution.md

 Note that this is not strictly necessary since the signatures will remain available in state, but doing this will make it much easier to find the proof for a given result and not needing to convert it when moving the data to the Solidity contract.

+It should be clear from the above code examples that any type of data can be signed and moved out of the private smart contract, and that the code needed for doing so is independent of the actual application code.

 Next we will discuss how the Solidity contract can receive and validate the result of a concluded vote.